All posts

 The right mental model: AI is an intern that knows Luau better than you do but doesn't know your game's design.
 Trust its mechanical fixes; double-check its judgment calls.

-What AI is great at debugging
+What is AI good at debugging?

 • Typos.
 WaitForChlid instead of WaitForChild.
 Five-second fix.